Tuesday, March 11, 2025

 I still make them the way my mother used to, something between an American pancake and a crepe, but more like a crepe, which fortunately he loved and still loves.
 We always served ours sprinkled with lemon juice and sugar over the top, and intended to make them that way today.
 At the last minute we found we had used all our lemons, and I didn't want Gregg to go out just for those.
 Maple syrup it was!
 I added blueberries on mine.

-Wednesday, March 5th, 2025: when we saw them last Sunday, our son and daughter-in-law brought pastries from a place called Chateaux de Chantilly Cafe.
+Wednesday, March 5th, 2025: when we saw them last Sunday, our son and daughter-in-law brought pastries from a place called Chateau de Chantilly Cafe.
 Gregg enjoyed his very much - a fried croissant with a cream filling - and suggested we go over there this morning for breakfast.
 We are also checking places out when our overseas company visit us.
 They will be arriving a little over a month from now.

 This is actually our second visit to the cafe, our first was last year.
 Visually, and I thought it a bit strange, as I looked at all the variety of delicious delights they offered, I found myself a bit overwhelmed.